HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

 - ``byte boxTypeId()``
   should return the unique identifier of the box type: each box type must have a unique identifier inside the whole sidechain application.
 - ``String typeName()``
-  should return name of class
+  should return the name of class
 - ``boolean isCustom()``
 should return true for all custom boxes